nandhakumar2611/mindx-inventory-docs/docs/quotes/introduction-quotes.md

 - Review the subtotal, tax, and total amount.
 - Click **Save** to finalize or Cancel to discard the changes.

-> Pro Tip
+!!!
+Tip

-> Configure warehouses, tax rates, and pricing rules in the Settings section beforehand to streamline the quote creation process.
+     Configure warehouses, tax rates, and pricing rules in the Settings section beforehand to streamline the quote creation process.

 ## **View Quotes**